EmilyEmbers/foxrainbow-script/README.md

 Usage:

-For text or anything with the color property, set class as rainbow.
+For text or anything with the color property, set class as foxrainbow.

-For background elements or anything with the background-color property, set class as rainbowbackground.
+For background elements or anything with the background-color property, set class as foxrainbowbg.

 You can change the speed and direction of the effect by settings the individual speed variables to be a different number.
 Negative numbers invert the direction.